Posts Tagged ‘reluctant readers’

 Mysteries, Humor and School Life for Reluctant Readers

-Posted on October 26th, 2011 by Carolyn - Storytime Standouts
+Posted on October 26th, 2011 by Carolyn Hart

-Almost every time I make a presentation, someone asks for recommendations for the preteen crowd.
+Almost every time I make a Parent Ed presentation, someone asks for recommendations for the preteen crowd.
 Sometimes the request is very specific, “My daughter loves skating.
 Could you suggest a chapter book she might like?”
 Very often the request is for something, anything that a reluctant reader will enjoy.
 Lately, I’ve been kept busy by Ready Set, Learn presentations.
 I’ve not had much time for reading.
 When the calendar is full to the brim, I often turn to short chapter books, looking for a new gem that will appeal to young readers.

 Here are some of the books I’ve been reading…